 This experience, accompanied by a series of awareness workshops about the need for women’s participation in panchayats and busting common misconceptions related to the panchayat election process inspired the women to nominate a candidate from amongst themselves to contest the 2015 panchayat elections in Uttar Pradesh.

 The women unanimously nominated Nageshwari to contest the block panchayat elections.
 While her family initially opposed her decision to join the self-help group, having now seen the benefits of her membership over the years, they too supported her candidature and stood by her.
 She won by 108 votes!

-Nageshwari’s campaign cost less than Rs 5000 and was financed mostly through donations from her fellow self-help group members.
-She is one of more than 1000 women from self-help groups who contested the kshetra (block) and zila (district) panchayat elections this year.
-Most of them were first-time candidates with no prior political experience.
-Four hundred of them won, fighting against all odds — from threats, to mud-slinging, family pressures, and violence.
+Nageshwari’s campaign cost less than INR 5000 and was financed entirely through small donations from her fellow self-help group members.
+She is one of over 1000 women from self-help groups who contested the kshetra (block) and zila (district) panchayat elections this year.
+Most of them are first-time candidates with no prior political experience.
+Four hundred of them won — fighting against all odds, from verbal threats to mud-slinging, family pressures, and violence.

 What is required

-Numerous studies have established women’s political representation has an impact on human development outcomes, including health, education, gender ratios, and crime reporting, and also enables greater participation of women in governance.
+Numerous studies have also established that women’s political representation has a significant impact on human development outcomes, including health, education, gender ratios, and crime reporting, and enables greater participation of women in governance.